ekumenlabs/terminus/README.md

 - `SimpleCityBuilder`, which generates a squared city based on a configurable size.
 - `ProceduralCityBuilder`, which takes the output file(s) produced by https://github.com/josauder/procedural_city_generation and uses that to build the city model.
+- `OsmCityBuilder`, which takes the a Open Street Map file and builds the city model based on that.

 ## About street and trunk generation